 Binding phosphorus into sediment – Stockholm university

 The next step was to produce the activated limestone.
 A rough estimation gave that 30 tons of activated limestone was needed for the three pilots.
 The production of the activated limestone was done at Cementa in Slite, Gotland, and included design and optimization of the furnace together with the production of the sorbent.
 The marl was donated by Nordkalk, Storugns, Gotland.
+In Finland the suitability of local limestone residues in Parainen was studied.
+However, it was not found suitable for the pilot due to composition of the stone and, thus, the Gotland limestone was used in all pilots.
 Read more about the treatment of marl and about our visit to Cementa AB, where the marl is treated.

 For more information, please contact